Persisting State of Components

 Note that instances of extensions cannot persist their state by implementing

 PersistentStateComponent.
-If your extension needs to have a persistent state, you need to define a separate service responsible for managing that state.
+If an extension needs to have a persistent state, define a separate service responsible for managing that state.

 Implementing the PersistentStateComponent Interface